LongQT-sea/intel-igpu-passthru/README.md

 All product names, trademarks, and registered trademarks are property of their respective owners.
 All company, product, and service names used in this repository are for identification purposes only.

 [^1]: When using Intel iGPU SR-IOV virtual functions, some driver versions may cause a Code 43 error on Windows guests.
 To ensure compatibility across all driver versions, an OpROM is required.
 [^2]: Sandy Bridge and newer, `Universal_noGOP_igd.rom` does not include Intel GOP driver (UEFI Graphics Output Protocol), so the display output will only work after the guest VM drivers are properly loaded.
+Use this as a last resort if other ROMs cause any issues.